Dubsado vs HoneyBook: An Honest Comparison for 2026

 HoneyBook: polished Smart Files, faster setup

-HoneyBook's "Smart Files" combine proposals, contracts, and invoices into one seamless client experience.
+HoneyBook's "Smart Files" combine proposals, contracts, and invoices into one continuous client experience.
 Clients review the proposal, sign the contract, and pay the deposit in a single flow.
 Industry-specific templates get you sending proposals within a day or two.

 The trade-off is flexibility.
 Smart Files work within a template structure rather than offering full drag-and-drop design freedom.
 You cannot add conditional logic to forms, cannot apply discounts to individual line items, and have no promo code functionality.
 HoneyBook improved branding options in 2025 (fonts, colors, images), but Dubsado still has the clear edge in form design.